LMBiancani/Placental_Mammals/README.md

----
-title: "Placental Mammals - ReadMe"
+# Placental Mammals - ReadME
----

 This repository contains preliminary analyses and results for a genome-scale phylogenetic analysis of placental mammals.